The-Marcy-Lab-School/se-unit-7/lesson-7-schema-design/practice/exercises.md

 # Practice Exercises 7.7

-0. What are the six types of HTTP requests that a browser knows how to make?
+0. What are the five types of HTTP requests that a browser knows how to make?
 Why is it important to use different types of requests?

 **Suggested Answer**